Texas Seller's Disclosure and You

 Checking Item 7.B (3) on the Residential Resale contract (purchase agreement), stating that you are not required to furnish notice under Texas Property Code when you are required to furnish notice could give the buyer a valid reason to terminate the purchase agreement outside of their option period.

-(3)The Seller is not required to furnish the notice under the Texas Property Code.
+ (3)The Seller is not required to furnish the notice under the Texas Property Code.

 Make sure you’re really not required to supply a Seller’s Disclosure before checking that box.
-The Texas Association of Realtors has a page dedicated to answering some questions about disclosure.
-If you’re still unsure, you should consult a real estate attorney.

-UPDATE AUGUST 7, 2019
+Update August 7, 2019

 The 86th Texas Legislature passed two bills that added questions to the Seller’s Disclosure Notice (TXR 1406) specifically regarding flooding, such as whether the seller’s property is located wholly or partly in a 500-year floodplain, whether the seller has ever filed a claim for flood damage, and questions about the nature of any flooding that occurred on the property.

+Which Transactions Need to Use the Revised Form?
 The revised version of the Seller’s Disclosure Notice becomes mandatory for use transactions when the sales contract is executed on or after Sept.
 1, 2019.
 It may also be used on a voluntary basis for transactions where the contract is executed prior to that date.

 In the top right corner of the first page, there is a date that indicates which version of the document you’re looking at.